Dimers and Circle patterns: Introduction

 \section{Introduction}

 The \emph{bipartite planar dimer model} is the study of random perfect matchings (``dimer coverings") of a bipartite planar graph.
-Natural parameters for the dimer model, defining the underlying probability measure, are \emph{face weights}, which are positive real parameters on the bounded faces of the graph \cite{GK2013}.
-The dimer model is a classical statistical mechanical model, and can be ``solved" using determinantal methods: partition functions and correlation kernels are computed by determinants of associated matrices defined from the weighted graph \cite{Kenyon.localstats}.
-Several other two-dimensional statistical models, including the Ising model and the spanning tree model, can be regarded as special cases of the dimer model by subdividing the underlying graph \cite{Dubedat2011, Kenyon2000}.
-A question raised in \cite{GK2013} concerns how to relate the parameters (the face weights of the dimer model) to some geometric property of the underlying graph or embedding.
-In \cite{Mercat2001,Kenyon2002}, a certain family of graph embeddings and associated weights, called \emph{isoradial graphs}, was shown to lead to important simplifications in the probability model (an \emph{isoradial} embedding is one where every face is cyclic with circumcircle of radius $1$).
-We generalize this construction here, associating to a face-weighted bipartite planar graph a \emph{circle pattern}: a realization of the graph in $\C$ with cyclic faces where all vertices on a face lie on a circle\footnote{Our circle patterns are not necessarily embedded.
-An \emph{embedded circle pattern} is a more restrictive object, when the realization is an actual embedding of the graph.}.
-This realization has the following important features: \begin{enumerate} \item It generalizes the isoradial case. \item Local rearrangements of the graph, called \emph{urban renewals} or \emph{spider moves} or \emph{cluster mutations}, correspond to applications of the Miquel six-circles theorem for the underlying circle pattern. \item Planar resistor networks can be subdivided into bipartite planar graphs with face weights.
-Our construction of circle patterns is compatible with harmonic embeddings of the network. \item The (ferromagnetic) Ising model on a planar graph can be associated with dimers on a related bipartite planar graph.
-Our construction is compatible with the s-embedding of the associated Ising model \cite{Chelkak2017,Lis2017}. \end{enumerate}
+The dimer model is a classical statistical mechanics model, and can be analyzed using determinantal methods: partition functions and correlation kernels are computed by determinants of associated matrices defined from the weighted graph \cite{Kenyon.localstats}.
+Several other two-dimensional models of statistical mechanics, including the Ising model and the spanning tree model, can be regarded as special cases of the dimer model by subdividing the underlying graph \cite{Fisher1966,Temperley1974,Dubedat2011, Kenyon2000}.
+Natural parameters for the dimer model, defining the underlying probability measure, are \emph{face weights}, which are positive real parameters on the bounded faces of the graph~\cite{GK2013}.

+A \emph{circle pattern} is a realization of a graph in $\C$ with cyclic faces, i.e. where all vertices on a face lie on a circle.
+Circle patterns are central objects in discrete differential geometry, related to (hyperbolic) polyhedra, Teichm\"uller space, and discrete conformal geometry.
+For example, following original ideas of William Thurston, two circle patterns with the same intersection angles are considered discretely conformally equivalent, see e.g.~\cite{Bobenko2004}.

+In \cite{Kenyon2002} a relation was found between a special subset of dimer models, called \emph{critical dimer models}, and \emph{isoradial circle patterns}, i.e. circle patterns in which all the circles have the same radius.
+The partition function and various probabilistic quantities were related to the underlying 3D hyperbolic geometry.
+At that time there was no clear relation between general dimer models and general circle patterns and this question was raised again in~\cite{Bobenko2010} and~\cite{Ramassamy2017}.